-With fewer internal resources and smaller engineering staffs, many manufacturing companies are now seeking outsourced partners to help them enhance engineering activities so they can concentrate their internal bandwidth on core competency areas and expertise of the business.
+With fewer internal resources and smaller engineering staffs, many manufacturing companies are now seeking outsourced partners to help them enhance engineering activities so they can concentrate their internal bandwidth on core competencies.

 Whether an in-depth consultation on new product design is needed or full metal fabrication project management from start to finish, there are many benefits of outsourced engineering.